Change to birth year

 Premier soccer typically begins at the Under-8 age group (i.e., players aged 8 or younger).
 Highline Premier does not generally recommend that children “play up” except in circumstances where the team coach identifies that a child is specifically capable of competing with players who are older.
 Premier teams in PSPL follow two different age charts, one for girls and another for boys.
 You can find the age chart here.

 Highline Premier teams practice two to three times a week for most of the year, and the practice schedule may be increased during preparation for tournaments.
 Birth year 2009 through 2007 practice 2x per week.
-Birth year 2006 train 3x per week in summer and 2x per week in Fall and Spring.
+Birth year 2006 and older train 3x per week in Fall and Spring.
 HPFC provides optional Skills clinics for these age groups on Friday nights in Fall and Spring.
-Birth year 2005 and older practice 3x per week year round.
 Typically teams from older age groups will require more of a time commitment than younger age groups.
 Most teams will also participate in several tournaments each year, which may require travel and overnight stays in other cities.
 Again, older teams are generally required to travel more than younger teams, and due consideration is always given to school and holiday schedules.
 See the Annual Schedule for more information about the year-round calendar of activities.

 The Highline Premier club fee pays for all costs associated with the delivery of the club program, including Coaching Director, Technical Director, Goalkeeping Director, registration fees, Club Academy training, league fees, a base number of tournaments, equipment (excluding uniform), fields and lighting rentals, referee fees, and league fees as well as other administrative costs for running our programs.